 Sam Houston was a big, strong man, but many of his biographies say that he was afraid of the dark.
 He also became governor of two American states even though he seemed to prefer Native American culture over white culture.

 Houston was born in 1793 and grew up in Maryville.
 When he was a teenager, he ran away from home to live with the Cherokee Indians on Hiwassee Island, located in Meigs County.
 He stayed there for about three years and was given the name “The Raven” by a Cherokee chief.
 Young Sam later came back to white society and, for a while, taught at a one-room schoolhouse (which is still standing in Blount County.)

-Sam Houston volunteered up to fight during the War of 1812.
-In the Battle of Horseshoe Bend in 1814, became a hero when he fought on despite an arrow wound in his thigh.
+Sam Houston volunteered to fight during the War of 1812.
+In the Battle of Horseshoe Bend in 1814, he became a hero when he fought on despite an arrow wound in his thigh.